Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Introduction

 To address these challenges, we propose two refinements to ASTRO-DF.
-The first refinement is to use a fixed geometry for the design set based on the coordinate basis, which leads to a diagonal Hessian in the model\citep{coope2020gradient}, proven recently as an optimal design set \citep{tom2023optimalpoised}.
-This not only eliminates the linear algebra cost of rendering the design points well-poised, but also reduces the row operations needed to solve the system of equations in the interpolation to construct the model.
-More importantly, the upper bound for the model gradient error to $\mcO(\Delta_k^2 + E/\Delta_k)$, from $\mcO(\Delta_k + E/\Delta_k)$, where $E$ represents the stochastic error, due to obtaining a central-difference derivative approximation instead of a forward-difference one in the original algorithm.
+The first refinement is to use a fixed geometry for the design set based on the coordinate basis and constructing a model with a diagonal Hessian~\citep{coope2020gradient}.
+Such a fixed geometry was recently shown to be an optimal design \citep{tom2023optimalpoised}.
+Selecting the points with this design, besides eliminating a source of randomness inside the algorithm, also drops the linear algebra cost of certifying that the design is well-poised and the row operations needed to solve the system of equations in the interpolation to construct the model.
+More importantly, if we refer to the stochastic error as $E$, the upper bound for the model gradient error will be reduced to $\mcO(\Delta_k^2 + E/\Delta_k)$ that is a central-difference like error bound, from $\mcO(\Delta_k + E/\Delta_k)$ that is a forward-difference like error bound in the original algorithm.

-The second refinement is to leverage the design points in a direct search manner but with stricter acceptance criteria.
-This refinement is motivated by observing that in each iteration of ASTRO-DF, the estimated function value at the candidate solution recommended by minimizing the local model (a.k.a., subproblem) can be worse than that of the design points used to construct the model in which case the original setup deems the iteration unsuccessful, ignoring the readily identified points that obtain improvement and starting over to build a model in a smaller neighborhood.
-In addition to smaller steps, this rejection will lead to a larger number of oracle runs, incurring a considerable waste of computation.
-Therefore, including a direct search strategy that will use design points whose estimated function values are sufficiently better than the incumbent increases the success probability without an additional cost and maintains the step size and computation reasonably stable in the early iterations.
-However, success probability will become similar to the original ASTRO-DF as $k\to\infty$ since the models become progressively better approximations of the function and more likely to suggest better solutions than the design points selected following a fixed geometry and independent of function behavior at the incumbent solution.
+The second refinement is to leverage the design points in a direct search manner.
+This refinement is motivated by observing that in each iteration of ASTRO-DF, the estimated function value at the candidate solution recommended by the local model can be worse than that of the points used to construct the model.
+Despite such possibilities, the original setup deems the iteration unsuccessful, ignoring the readily identified points that obtain improvement, and starts over to build a model in a smaller neighborhood.
+In addition to smaller steps, this rejection will significantly increase oracle runs, incurring a considerable waste of simulation budget.
+A direct search strategy considers selecting design points whose estimated function values provide sufficient reduction in the function value estimates as the next incumbent, enabling progress without extra cost and maintaining stability in step size and sample size in the early iterations.